Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 19° ☀️ · Stockholm 5° 🌧️
+San José 18° ☁️ · Stockholm 5° 🌦️

-# 19°
+# 18°
-☀️ **This evening, clear skies with excellent visibility, sunrise at 5:39 AM.**
+☁️ **This evening, mostly clear with a few clouds, sunrise at 5:39 AM.**

 **↑** 23° **↓** 18° · Tomorrow: 🌧️ 23°
 Week: ▄▄█▁▃▆▆ (20° to 26°)